0xbowerbird/Ideas/README.md

     + for backend, depends, if on local, docker image is the best bet of achieving non-installation run for a lanugage.

 # Why the repo?
-takeaway from repo - good learning projects that students can create to get their hands dirty on.
+takeaway from repo - good learning projects that students (anyone who is new to CS) can create to get their hands dirty on.
 These are just ideas like when people create instagram or facebook for learning purpose -- you can as well get yours hands dirty by starting some ideas here. learnings and takeaways won't be much different when you start understanding and reading about how systems work.

 # philosophy
 at the end of the day, software is nothing but a bunch of system calls. all 0s and 1s which are given a meaning by geeks like us. saas too is nothing but a bunch of network calls of varying nature transfering those 0s and 1s from my system to amazon's system and creating a data entry (changing the world :)).